ABOUT PSBO

 Scott currently holds a master bird banding license.

-Since returning to the USA, Scott’s new project involves developing processes to better age and sex Melospiza Melodia morphna, Thryomanes bewickii, Pipilo maculatus, and Certhia americana in hand, using feather wear and morphology, so that bird banders can more accurately age birds in hand.
-Scott is actively involved with PSBO’s MAPs banding projects at Morse, and is working to build a tiered training program for developing banders in the region.
-Scott is coordinating the Edmonds Marsh Project for Pilchuck Audubon and is president of Tahoma Audubon.
+Since returning to the USA, Scott’s new projects involve developing processes to better age and sex Melospiza Melodia morphna, Thryomanes bewickii, Pipilo maculatus, and Certhia americana in hand, using feather wear and morphology, so that bird banders can more accurately age birds in hand.
+Scott also is working on ways to quantify colors seen in feather wear and soft part development in songbirds using an experimental photo process.
+He recently has developed an interest in Song Sparrow dispersal from the nest and habitat retention and redistrobution, based on song acquisition.